 Give it a little stir and let it stand for 5 minutes.
 I will say I don’t prefer using this method over real buttermilk but it does work in a pinch.

 More Delicious Lemon Recipes

 - ¼ teaspoon salt

 - 1 teaspoon vanilla

 - 2 tablespoons fresh lemon juice

-TO STORE: Place in an airtight container and store on counter for up to 3 days or the refrigerator for up to 1 week.
+- STORAGE: Place in an airtight container and store on the counter for up to 3 days or the refrigerator for up to 1 week.

 - FREEZER FRIENDLY: Freeze muffins (without the glaze) for up to 3 months.
 Allow to thaw overnight before adding optional glaze.